 At High Country Salmon we adhere to the New Zealand A+ Aquaculture Standards, which means we operate under the best New Zealand salmon farming practises throughout our growing and harvesting process.
 This is to minimise our impact on the environment and maintain the best animal welfare possible.
 We really do care about our salmon!
 We farm our salmon at densities no higher than 15kg/m3 which means there is no more than 15kg of salmon swimming in one meter cubed of water.
 That is 98.5% water and 1.5% fish.

 Our water quality and the benthic environment under our farm are very important to us and we do everything we can to protect them.
 The water quality is monitored monthly and has never dropped below recommended levels.
 The benthic environment underneath the farm is surveyed every year by a team of NIWA divers, and apart from an increase in plant life around the farm there has been no change directly beneath us.
 The cobble stones that the canal is lined with are still as visible today as they were 40 years ago when they were first put in!

-We have a zero-waste policy here at High Country Salmon - we try to sell everything we can from the salmon, but what we can’t use we send to be made into pet-food.
+We have a zero-waste farming and processing policy here at High Country Salmon - we try to sell everything we can from the salmon, but what we can’t use we send to be made into pet-food.
 All other salmon waste is turned into fertiliser for local farmers to use.

 We are transitioning from polystyrene packaging to a more eco-friendly option - cardboard boxes and wool liners.
 Many of our South Island customers have been receiving their glacial mountain salmon in the new packaging already.
 We are now working with our suppliers to produce a sturdier box and thicker liner for our North Island deliveries.
 It is a constant balance between eco-packaging, product quality and food safety.